Methods provided by the Data Exchange library

 • streamName – name of memory stream to write content from

-• fileName – name of the to which the content of the stream needs to be written.
+• fileName – name of the file to which the content of the stream needs to be written.

 Generators